netw0rm/atlaskit/packages/ak-layer/docs/USAGE.md

 # Layer

-A container responsible for the positioning of an element on a page
+The layer is responsible for the positioning of an element on a page.

 ## Setup and install